classdojo/policies/privacy.md

 > Basically,
 >
-> Student’s full profiles are private to their teacher(s), their parents, and students themselves!
-Only their total points and their avatar can be seen by others if a teacher chooses to display the ClassDojo Website in class.
+> By default, the full set of feedback posted to a student’s account is private to the student, their teacher(s) and their parents.
+If a teacher displays the ClassDojo website in class - which is completely optional - only a student’s total points and avatar will be displayed.

 **How Long Does ClassDojo Keep Children’s Information?**
 We only keep a child’s personal information for as long as his or her student account is active, unless we are required by law to retain it, need it to ensure the security of our community or our Service, or to enforce our Terms.
 More specifically, ClassDojo operates a 3-tier student data protection policy to protect all students’ (not just children’s) information (“3-Tier Student Data Protection Policy”):